8 common mistakes to avoid when starting a writing career

 7. Forgetting about old clients

 As you continue making progress, it’s easy to forget your first clients.
 Even if you moved on to clients who are paying you well, you should keep in touch with your old clients.
 Editors move to new publications regularly.
-Keeping in touch with your old clients can save you big time in the long run.
+Keeping in touch with your former clients can save you significant time in the long run.

 8. Keeping your rates fixed